elrnv/geometry-predicates-rs/README.md

-In addition, the building blocks of these predicates, namely the adaptive precision floating-point arithmetic primitives are also exposed to allow for extensions to other predicates or exact geometric constructions.o
+In addition, the building blocks of these predicates, namely the adaptive precision floating-point arithmetic primitives are also exposed to allow for extensions to other predicates or exact geometric constructions.

 So far, the following predicates are supported:
  - orient2d